 Need to build a working copy made of several different checkouts?
-Externals definitions may be the tool you need to keep your workflow uninterrupted!
+Externals definitions may be the tool you need to keep your workflow uninterrupted.
 For example, if you want subdirectories to come from different locations in a repository or even from completely different repositories, you could set up an externals definition to draw them from their respective locations.

-Externals definitions map a local directory to the URL of a versioned resource.
-The svn:externals property can be set on any versioned directory and its value is a multi-line table of subdirectories and absolute repository URLs.
+property on any versioned directory and its value is a multi-line table of subdirectories and absolute repository URLs.

-For workflows requiring a working copy that involves several checkouts, svn:externals can be incredibly useful because once it is set on a directory, then every user who checks out a working copy with that directory will also reap the benefits of the externals definition.
-This means that once the working copy is defined using svn:externals, then no one else needs to exert extra effort to keep their workflow intact.
+helps because once it is set on a directory, then every user who checks out a working copy with that directory also reaps the benefits of the externals definition.
+This means that once the working copy is defined using svn:externals

 branches